-To add an award to the Rewards Marketplace, access the Admin Menu.
+To add a reward to the Rewards Marketplace, access the Admin Menu.
 In the Gamification section, press the Rewards item.
 At the top of the Rewards page, you will see the New Reward button in the Rewards action bar.
 Press this button to add your reward.

 On the New Reward page, give your reward a title, description, and reward code.
 Please remember to add a translation for every language that your learners are using in the platform.
 Reward codes can be alphanumerical (ABC123).
 Next, use the Coins text box to delegate how many coins a user must spend in order to redeem this reward.
 Then, in the Availability text box, type the quantity of this reward.
 For example, you would type 3 in the box if you were offering 3 weekend trips to Las Vegas.

 Please Note: The number of available pieces for your users is based on the number of requests.
 It is like a booking system.
 If there are 3 weekend trips to Las Vegas available, and 3 people submit requests for this reward, then other users will see that this reward is no longer available, despite whether you have accepted the request yet or not.
 If you deny the request for this reward, the availability will go back to 1, 2, or 3, depending on how many requests you deny.

 You’ll then want to add a Reward Picture (suggested size for the reward picture is 163x208px).
 This is useful, as it is the picture that appears in the Reward Shop for users.
 Finally, flag whether this reward is associated with all sets, a specific set, or no set.
 If it’s associated with a specific reward set, type the set into the text box that will appear when you flag this option, then press enter after you’ve completely types the set.
 There is not a maximum number of sets with which a reward can be associated.